Hossein Ronaghi: 13 December 2009

 In prison, Ronaghi developed a kidney disease and underwent at least four operations.
 More than 100 of Maleki's fellow prisoners wrote a letter to the authorities warning that he would die if not provided with appropriate medical care.

 Although Ronaghi suffers from heart and kidney problems, during his custody, the prison guards denied him medical treatment.
 When he went on a hunger strike to protest his maltreatment and torture, he was placed in solitary confinement.
 He was under intense pressure to make a televised confession of his alleged wrongdoing. when Ronaghi was handed a 15-years long prison sentence.
 Neither his lawyer nor his family were present for the verdict.

-He requested sick leave twice in letters to the prosecutor of Tehran on July 10, 2011, and in August of the same year, and in those letters he spoke about his bad condition and the prison condition and the pressures of the illegal institutions in the prison.
-This letter caused him to be beaten in prison on August 15, 2011.
+He requested sick leave twice in letters to the prosecutor of Tehran on 10 July 2011, and in August of the same year, and in those letters he spoke about his bad condition and the prison condition and the pressures of the illegal institutions in the prison.
+This letter caused him to be beaten in prison on 15 August 2011.
 As a result of this beating, he was transferred to Taleghani Hospital in Tehran and was under anesthesia for several hours.
 On the same night, while he was not in a good condition, Ronaghi was sent back to Evin prison and was denied leave.
-Ronaghi lost a kidney on October 26, 2011, due to not being transferred to the hospital on time and not being on sick leave.
+Ronaghi lost a kidney on 26 October 2011, due to not being transferred to the hospital on time and not being on sick leave.
 He went on an indefinite hunger strike following the intervention of Intelligence Organization of the Islamic Revolutionary Guard Corps in his case and preventing him from receiving sick leave in December 2011.
 Having been recently operated on, he was specifically kicked in the kidney by security forces.
 Physical abuse and torture, lack of medical treatment, and the effects of several hunger strikes led to Ronaghi's kidney failure.
 Consequently, his kidney was removed, and his remaining kidney was extremely damaged, threatening his life while in prison.

 In July 2012, he was given a short medical parole but after some time, he was beaten and arrested again while helping the victims of the 2012 East Azerbaijan earthquakes.
 Having been recently operated on, he was specifically kicked in the kidney by security forces.
-He then was sent on medical leave in the early summer of 2015 with a bail of one billion and four hundred million toomans.
+He then was sent on medical leave in the early summer of 2015 with a bail of one billion and four hundred million tomans.
 In the winter of the same year, during treatment, he was sent back to prison again to serve the rest of his sentence.

 Amnesty International designated Ronaghi a prisoner of conscience, stating that he appeared to be "held solely on account of his peaceful exercise of his right to freedom of expression".
 The organization called for him to be released immediately and unconditionally.

 In January 2016, Ronaghi was reported to be back in Evin prison after a period of medical parole that had been granted in June 2015.